camiloam/hello-world/README.md

 # hello-world

 Hello everyone, the tutorial told me to write a bit about myself.
-But I just don't want to.
+But I'm just too lazy...